embeddedTS/distro-seed/tasks/components/ts-uboot-env-configs/files/README.md

 The `technologic-*.config` files contain the most common currently shipping layouts and some recent past layouts.
 For convenience, you can symlink one as your `${BOARD}.config`.

+For example, if in the same directory as the config files:

+	ln -s ts9370-0.config ts${MODEL}.config

+Or, to patch up a running system:

+	ln -s /usr/share/uboot-env-configs/ts${MODEL}.config /run/fw_env.config